Funniest (And Pettiest) Reactions To Damson Idris Confirming His Swoonship With Heartthrob Whisperer Lori Harvey

 — TheShadeRoom (@TheShadeRoom) January 13, 2023

-This comes after Lori and Damson were spotted dining at swanky restaurant Olivetta in West Hollywood, CA over the weekend.
+This comes after Lori and Damson were spotted in December dining at swanky restaurant Olivetta in West Hollywood, CA.

 According to The Neighborhood Talk, the pair arrived together at 8:16 p.m. and left at 10:32 p.m.